intel/depth-camera-web-demo/README.md

 </table>

 To capture and manipulate depth camera stream in HTML5, you'll need:
-* Chrome browser version 58 or later (no need for additional extensions),
+* Chrome browser version 62 or later (the official release and no need for additional extensions),
-    * Version 58 is currently available [from Beta channel](http://www.chromium.org/getting-involved/dev-channel),
 * Intel® RealSense™ 3D camera plugged to USB 3.0 port
      * SR300 (and related cameras like Razer Stargazer or Creative BlasterX Senz3D) or R200,